lkasym/AstroGo/README.md

 ## 🤖 AI Model Training

-AstroGo’s chatbot is fine-tuned with **OpenAI GPT-4-turbo** on a rich dataset, enabling it to provide accurate and insightful astrological guidance.
+AstroGo’s chatbot is powered by a fine-tuned **GPT-4-turbo model**, trained on a custom astrology dataset to provide accurate and insightful responses.

 ---

 ## 🚀 Future Enhancements

-- **User Profiles & History** - Save and revisit past readings.
+- **User Profiles & History**: Track and save previous readings for future reference.
-- **Social Media Integration** - Share unique insights with friends and followers.
+- **Social Media Integration**: Enable users to share personalized readings.
-- **Expanded Interpretations** - Incorporate additional astrological methods for even deeper insights.
+- **Expanded Astrological Techniques**: Incorporate more complex interpretations for deeper insights.

 ---

 ## 📝 License

-AstroGo is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+AstroGo is licensed under the MIT License.
+For more details, refer to the [LICENSE](LICENSE) file.

 ---